bbauska/Coursera-Bootstrap/readme.md

 This is another use of a modal in your web page.

-Now that you have seen examples of tooltips, popovers, and modals, let\'s go to the next exercise, where we\'ll create a tooltip on our index.html page.
+Now that you have seen examples of tooltips, popovers, and modals, let&apos;s go to the next exercise, where we&apos;ll create a tooltip on our index.html page.

-We\'ll also create a modal that allows the user to type in information for logging in into our web page.
+We&apos;ll also create a modal that allows the user to type in information for logging in into our web page.

 <h4>Exercise (Video): Tooltips and Modals</h4>